-The SCHIESSLHAUS AiR is an artist-in-residence project of the municipality of Kollnburg and is supervised by S6 - Werkstätten für Architektur, Kunst und Kultur under the project management of Anna-Helena Klumpen and Katrin Savvulidi.
-The project is supported by the Kulturfonds Bayern of the Bavarian State Ministry of Science and the Arts, the Kulturstiftung of the District of Lower Bavaria and the District of Regen.
+The SCHIESSLHAUS AiR is an Artist-in-Residence project of the Municipality of Kollnburg under the project management and artistic direction of Anna-Helena Klumpen and Katrin Savvulidi.
+The project is carried out in cooperation with the S6 – Werkstätten für Architektur, Kunst und Kultur and is funded by the Kulturfonds Bayern of the Bavarian State Ministry of Science and the Arts and the Kulturstiftung of the District of Lower Bavaria.

 RESEARCH